cemozbas/DSA210-Project/README.md

 - The **visual alignment** of predicted vs actual values indicates **trend-following behavior**, even if the models could not explain all the variance.

 **Visualization**
--A comparison chart of actual vs predicted trips for March is provided below:
+- A comparison chart of actual vs predicted trips for March is provided below:

-march_prediction_vs_actual_rf_lr.png
+   - march_prediction_vs_actual_rf_lr.png

---

 ## Limitations and Future Work